vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

-# Examples of Deploying a VCH #
+# Advanced Examples of Deploying a VCH #

-This topic provides examples of the options of the `vic-machine create` command to use when deploying virtual container hosts (VCHs) in different vSphere configurations.
+This topic provides examples of the options of the `vic-machine create` command to use when deploying virtual container hosts (VCHs) in various vSphere configurations.

 - [General Deployment Examples](#general)
   - [Deploy to a vCenter Server Cluster with Multiple Datacenters and Datastores](#cluster)